 We rely on other companies to provide major components for our products and services.
 Historically, the Company has contracted with a single supplier or a limited number of suppliers to provide certain key products or services, such as construction of launch vehicles.
 In addition, the Company's manufacturing operations depend on specific technologies and companies for which there may be a limited number of suppliers.
 If these suppliers are unable to meet the Company's needs because they fail to perform adequately, are unable to match new technological requirements or problems, or are unable to dedicate engineering and other resources necessary to provide the services contracted for, the Company's business, financial position and results of operations may be adversely affected.
 In addition, changes in economic conditions, including changes in government budgets or credit availability, or other changes impacting a supplier (including changes in ownership or operations) could adversely affect the financial stability of our suppliers and/or their ability to perform.
 While alternative sources for most of these products, services and technologies may exist, the Company may not be able to develop these alternative sources quickly and cost-effectively, which could materially impair its ability to operate its business.
 In some cases, there may be only one supplier for certain components or the provision of certain services.
-For example, the Company engages a sole-source supplier to provide critical maintenance services in the event of an on-orbit failure of RADARSAT-2.
-The loss or failure of RADARSAT-2 could have a material adverse effect on the Company's business.
-Accordingly, in the event of an on-orbit anomaly or failure of such satellite, the failure of such supplier to perform its obligations may have material consequences.
 If a sole-source supplier cannot meet the Company's needs or is otherwise unavailable, we may be unable to find a suitable alternative.